kuzzleio/documentation/src/api/1/controller-memory-storage/sunion/index.md

 ## Response

-Return the result of the union between the provided sets.
+Returns the result of the union between the provided sets.

 ```javascript
 {